-The United States agreed to defend South Korea from external aggression in the 1954 Mutual Security Treaty.
-The United States maintains about 37,500 troops there to supplement the 650,000-strong South Korean armed forces.
+The United States agreed to defend South Korea from external aggression in the 1954 Mutual Defense Treaty.
+The United States maintains about 37,000 troops there to supplement the 650,000-strong South Korean armed forces.
 This force is intended to deter North Korea's (the Democratic People's Republic of Korea - D.P.R.K.)
 1.2 million-man army, which is deployed in forward positions near the Demilitarized Zone (DMZ) dividing North and South Korea.

 Since 1991, attention has focused on the implications of North Korea's drive to develop nuclear weapons (see CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, for background on this set of important issues) and long range missiles.
 A bilateral Agreed Framework designed to ease concerns between North Korea and the United States over North Korea's nuclear program was signed on October 21, 1994, and is being implemented.
 The United States attempted to negotiate restrictions on North Korea's development of long range missiles.
 Also of concern is the widespread food shortage inside North Korea.
-While remaining militarily vigilant against North Korean aggression, the United States also strives to maintain diplomatic contacts with North Korea in an effort to influence North Korea's policies.